Nondestructive photon counting in waveguide QED: Destructive photon counting

-\emph{Chiral waveguide.}---Interestingly, in the recently demonstrated platforms for chiral atom-waveguide coupling~\cite{Lodahl2017} are another architecture in which robust photon detection may be achieved.
-This situation describes a range of situation, for example when the light field is strongly confined \cite{Luxmoore2013,Shomroni2014,Sollner2015}, or when giant atoms are tuned to give a chiral coupling~\cite{Kockum2018}.
+Interestingly, the recently demonstrated platforms for chiral atom-waveguide coupling~\cite{Lodahl2017} are another architecture in which robust photon detection may be achieved.
+Such a coupling is realized in a range of situation, for example when the light field is strongly confined \cite{Luxmoore2013,Junge2013,Shomroni2014,Sollner2015}, when giant atoms are tuned to give a chiral coupling~\cite{Kockum2018}, or in topological systems~\cite{Barik2018,Barik2019}.

 By design, (almost) no backscattering occurs in these systems, there are no collective effects, and the spacing of the atoms is immaterial, making the analysis straightforward.
-Clearly, the probability for an incoming photon to pass $N$ quantum emitters decreases exponentially with $N$, $|T|^2=|t|^{2N}$.
-In the limit of large $N$ and in the almost directional regime, $\gamma_+\gg\gamma_-$, where $\gamma_\pm$ are the coupling rates to right- and left-moving photons, the detection efficiency $\eta$ is given to first order in $\gamma_-/\gamma_+$ by (derivation in SI)

-\emph{Experimental considerations.}---A tacit assumption in our discussion so far has been that the engineered decay $\Gamma_{\mathrm{eng}}$ can be arbitrarily tuned, even though ultimately it is limited by the decay rate to the metastable state $\Gamma_{s}$, such that generically $\Gamma_{\mathrm{eng}}\sim\Gamma_{\mathrm{free}}$, severely limiting the detection efficiency $\eta$.
-In solid-state systems, this may be overcome by designing a bandstructure for light with a high density of states at the transition frequency from $\ket f$ to $\ket s$, whereas in atomic systems it may be possible to choose $g\leftrightarrow e$ to be a narrow transition.
+If an atom coupled to right- and left-moving modes at different rates, transmission and reflection on resonance are captured by~\cite{Lodahl2017}